gsgallant/crystalcollector/README.md

 #
 #Crystals Collector Game

-#App can be run at:
+#App can be seen at:
 - http://crystalcollectorgame.herokuapp.com/

 #Screenshots: